Auerbach-Lab/Behavior-autoanalysis/README.md

 Be sure to update to at least the listed versions of the dependencies above.

 ### First-time run
-Change hardcoded paths in .R files - search for `A:\Coding\` to find them.
+Change hardcoded paths in .R files - search for `A:/Coding` and `A:\\Coding`.
 This will be handled more appropriately in a later release.
 Use the included bootstrapped `run_archive.Rdata` and `rat_archive.csv` or create appropriate versions (NULL will do for the former).

 ## Usage